lilyaesthetics

 Causes and Risk Factors

-• Aging: Bone density naturally declines with age.
+• Aging: Bone density naturally declines with age, especially in women after menopause.

-• Hormonal Imbalances: Estrogen, testosterone, and other hormones regulate bone remodeling.
-A deficiency can accelerate bone loss.
+• Hormonal Imbalances: Hormones like estrogen, testosterone, and progesterone regulate bone remodeling.
+A deficiency accelerates bone loss, making hormones and bone density closely interconnected.

-• Genetics: A family history of osteoporosis increases risk.
+• Genetics: A family history of osteoporosis increases individual risk.

-• Medical Conditions & Medications: Conditions like rheumatoid arthritis and long-term use of corticosteroids can contribute to bone loss.
+• Medical Conditions and Medications: Chronic illnesses, such as rheumatoid arthritis, and long-term use of corticosteroids are also known causes of bone loss.

 The Role of Hormones in Bone Health

-• Estrogen: Estrogen plays a protective role in bone health by inhibiting osteoclast activity (cells that break down bone).
-In women, estrogen levels drop significantly during menopause, leading to rapid bone loss.
-This is why postmenopausal women are at a higher risk of osteoporosis.
+Estrogen plays a protective role in bone health by inhibiting osteoclast activity.
+As women enter menopause, estrogen levels drop sharply, leading to accelerated bone loss.
+This hormonal shift is one of the primary reasons why postmenopausal women are at such high risk for developing osteoporosis.
+Hormone replacement therapy for osteoporosis often includes estrogen to help preserve bone mass.

 What Is BioTe?